MYanello/bank-app/README.md

 ## Architecture
 ### Backend
 - Considered Go vs Python for the backend.
 Typically I would use Go for a small service like this for its speed and simplicity, but due to the rest of the team being familiar with Python and FastAPI, that overruled any gains Go would have given me.
-- SQLModel was chosen as the ORM since it pairs well with Fastapi and basic usage like this.
-In production sqlalchemy may be a better choice for its configurability.
 - Uvicorn will be used as the web server
 - For datasource there were a few non-public apis with free registration, but I chose against that so that users wouldn't need to get an api key if they wanted to run this themselves.
 Instead I found the daily par yield curve rates from the US Treasury API [here](https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_yield_curve&field_tdr_date_value_month=202508)
 - We will cache any previous years under the assumption that the values won't change for the yields